theodore-norvell/cogent/README.md

 Triggers can be:

-* Just a name.
+* Named triggers: Just a name.
 These correspond to event classes.
-* after( D ) where D is a duration.
+* After triggers: after( D ) where D is a duration.
 Currently a duration is a non-negative integer constant followed by either s for seconds or ms for milliseconds.
 Examples "after( 0s )", "after( 255 ms)".
 The maximum duration depends on your implementation of the time functions and `TickType_t` and is not checked by cogent.

 ### Guards

-Guards are boolean expressions enclosed in brackets.
-For examples:
+Guards are either the special guard "[else]" or boolean expressions enclosed in brackets.
+For example:

 * "[ A ]"
 * "[ A and not B or C implies D]"